cometbft/cometbft-rs/testgen/README.md

 [![Apache 2.0 Licensed][license-image]][license-link]
 ![Rust Stable][rustc-image]

-`cometbft-testgen` is a small utility for producing CometBFT data structures from minimal input (for testing purposes only).
+`cometbft-testgen` is a small utility for producing Tendermint data structures from minimal input (for testing purposes only).

 ## Requirements